splytanalytics/splyt-chart-js/README.md

-The SPLYT SDK for Javascript w/ Charting
+The SPLYT Charting SDK for Javascript
 ============================

 Welcome!
-This SDK allows you to integrate websites and web-based applications with SPLYT, which provides analytics and insights about your app.
+This SDK allows you to integrate Splyt visualizations into your web application.
-In addition, SPLYT empowers you with the ability to take actions that will improve your users' engagement.

 Note that this SDK currently assumes that your Javascript code will be running in a browser.